tinyprod/prod/tos/chips/msp430/x5xxx/usci-bf/README.txt

-When setting the address of the slave device remember you only need the 7 bits, most devices datasheets show the address in a 8bit format, e.g 24lc1025 address is 0xA0, this turns into 0x50, the 7 msb's right shifted one, the read/right bit is added by the UART when you select the read/write function of the UART in I2C mode.
+When setting the address of the slave device remember you only need the 7 bits, most devices datasheets show the address in a 8bit format, e.g 24lc1025 address is 0xA0, this turns into 0x50, the 7 msb's right shifted one, the read/right bit is added by the I2C h/w when the transaction is started.
+The I2C address registers assume the right shifted (actual address).

-When writing to a device multiple times, check the data sheet for write times, you need to give the device time to commit before you write again else the I2CPacket.write will FAIL.
+When writing to a device multiple times, check the data sheet for write times, you need to give the device time to commit before you write again else the i2c access function will FAIL.
 This of course depends on the device.
+This failure may or may not be detected (most likely not) by the local to the cpu USCI h/w.
+It depends on the chip that is being interfaced to via the I2C bus.